Ladoo’s Avika Gor Finalised For Rohit Shetty’s Khatron Ke Khiladi 9!

 - Bigg Boss 11: KKK 8’s Geeta Phogat Supports Hina Khan; #WeSupportHinaKhan Trending On Twitter!

 Colors' upcoming stunt-based reality show, Khatron Ke Khiladi is in news these days.
 It is being said that the ninth season will also be hosted by Rohit Shetty.
-The shooting of the show will being from July and the team will travel to Argentina.
+The shooting of the show will begin from July and the team will travel to Argentina.

 Many names are doing the rounds regarding the participants of the show.
 It is being said that Shamita Shetty and Sreesath are the first two contestants of the show.
 Also, there were reports that Zain Imam has been finalised for the show.
 Now, another contestant, Ladoo actress, Avika Gor has been finalised!